-- The number of holdings in the Sub-Fund found to be in breach of the Exclusion Policy adopted by the Group (as detailed below). - The ESG score of the issuers analysed as per the proprietary ESG grid (as described below).
+- The number of holdings in the Sub-Fund found to be in breach of the Exclusion Policy adopted by the Group (as detailed below) or when applicable exclusions required by the label the Sub-Fund is entitled to. - The ESG Score of the issuers (as described below).